microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-list-customproperty.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 List the custom properties of a fileStorageContainer.
-The caller can either retrieve all custom properties or get a specific property by name.
+The caller can retrieve all custom properties or get a specific property by name.

 The application calling this API must have permission to read fileStorageContainers for the respective container type.